ixkaito/bathe/src/markdown/index.md

 ## Notes

 - Bathe doesn't load the default theme stylesheet `style.css` by default.
-- You can use Bathe without Node.js (Sass, Webpack, Browsersync, etc.) just like other themes.
+- You can use Bathe without Node.js (Sass, Vite, Browsersync, etc.) just like other themes.
 Nothing else is necessary except WordPress environment.